AlexScripcariu/GCSE-computer-science/README.md

-# GCSE-computer-science
+# GCSE Computer Science
-All my GCSE computer science python files
+Hello fellow reader, these are all the files for my GCSE computer science (mainly paper 2).